-Assessment of Level of Risk of New Proposals
+Level of Risk Assessment for New Proposals

-All studies judged to be above minimal risk are subject to full review by the entire committee.
+Research judged to be above minimal risk are subject to full review by the entire committee.
 Full review requires that the proposal be discussed at a face-to-face meeting of the committee.

 Departmental Review of Student Research as Part of Course Work